 - 48.1 The NCC will provide a list of handicaps to the Organisers.
 The official Handicap List will be published on the Gliding Australia website. - 48.2 The handicap for each glider will be fixed for the duration of the competition period.
 The Organisers have no authority to vary the published handicaps before or during the event. - 48.3 Handicaps will use a baseline of 1.000 and be expressed to five decimal places. - 48.4 Glider variants not covered by the handicap list will be allocated a handicap by the NCC/handicap committee. - 48.5 Performance enhancing modifications may attract an increase in handicap value; the relevant figures will be published with the handicap list. - 48.6 Two seat self-launchers may compete at 850kg and be handicapped as an 850kg glider subject to the glider's placarded MTOW. - 48.7 In any un-ballasted class, a glider may compete at a different weight from the published reference weight but may at no time be flown at a weight exceeding the glider's placarded MTOW.
 If a pilot elects to compete at a different weight from the published reference weight they will incur the following handicap adjustments: - 48.7.1 Single-seat gliders with a wingspan of 18m or less which exceed their published reference weight (whether due to an engine, heavy pilot or unavoidable excess weight) will incur an increase in their handicap of 0.0004 for every 1kg, or part thereof, above that reference weight. - 48.7.2 Single-seat gliders with a wingspan of 18m or less which are under their reference weight will be allowed a decrease in their handicap of 0.0004 for every full 1kg below that reference weight. - 48.7.3 Pilots flying at a weight below the reference weight will also have the choice of adding ballast to raise the flying weight up to, but not exceeding, the reference weight published for that glider.
 This may be in the form of correctly secured fixed ballast or water ballast.
 For water ballast, the water dump system must be sealed in a manner that satisfies the Competition Director that no ballast has been dropped during the flight.
 If additional ballast of any description is carried, the flying weight must be declared before the first competition day, and must remain the same for all scoring competition days. - 48.7.4 For gliders with a wingspan greater than 18 metres, and for all two-seat gliders, this same process will be followed, except that the handicap adjustment will be 0.00025 per kg. - 48.7.5 No glider may compete in Club Class if the adjusted handicap exceeds 1.0900.
-These gliders may instead fly in Sports Class. - 48.8 Pilots will at all times be responsible for ensuring that their glider is flying within the published weight and balance limits for that type. - 48.9 All Club Class handicaps refer to gliders without winglets.
+These gliders may instead fly in Sports Class. - 48.7.6 Pilots who elect to enter a class of higher performance than their glider's defined class will incur an increase in their handicap of 0.02.
+This will not apply if classes are combined as per rule 7.8 - 48.8 Pilots will at all times be responsible for ensuring that their glider is flying within the published weight and balance limits for that type. - 48.9 All Club Class handicaps refer to gliders without winglets.
 A handicap adjustment of +0.005 must be applied to any glider fitted with winglets when competing in Club Class.
 In all other classes including Sports Class, there is no handicap adjustment for winglets. - 48.10 In the Junior Championships, the Organisers may specify other forms of handicapping in the Local Rules provided that these are endorsed by the NCC.